-E-logs are required to be used by all trawl operators that fish for 50 days or more in a season.
-From 1January 2019 e-logs were required to be used by all trawl operators in the SPF that fish 50 days or more in a season.
+E-logs are required to be used by all trawl operators .
+From 1 July 2022 e-logs are mandatory to be used by all trawl operators in the SPF.

 There is currently no e-log application for purse seine operations.